There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Introduction

 \section{Introduction}

 Diffusion-based generative models have become the cornerstone of modern image synthesis.
 This family includes both traditional, iterative diffusion models~\citep{ho2020denoisingdiffusionprobabilisticmodels, song2021scorebasedgenerativemodelingstochastic, karras2022elucidating} and more recent one/few-shot generators like consistency models~\citep{song2023consistencymodels, geng2025consistency, lu2025simplifyingstabilizingscalingcontinuoustime} and flow maps~\citep{boffi2025buildconsistencymodellearning}.
 Much of their success on high-resolution tasks relies on training in a compressed latent space~\citep{rombach2022highresolutionimagesynthesislatent} of pre-trained VAEs~\citep{kingma2022autoencodingvariationalbayes}.
 However, this reliance on VAEs introduces its own set of significant challenges.
 Firstly, training the VAE itself is difficult due to the need to balance compression with high-fidelity reconstruction.
 Besides, even when trained properly, the VAE often produces imperfect reconstructions for latents far from the training set.
-While pre-training the VAE on massive datasets can mitigate this, it will incur heavy computational costs prior to training generative models.
-Moreover, it induces additional overhead of maintaining two separate models.
+While pre-training the VAE on massive datasets can mitigate this, it still induces a permanent performance bottleneck, as the generative model's ability to adapt to new data is always limited by the VAE's fixed capacity.

-To bypass the training difficulty and generalization problem rooted in VAEs and simplify the training pipeline, numerous works~\citep{jabri2023scalableadaptivecomputationiterative, hoogeboom2023simplediffusionendtoenddiffusion, ho2021cascadeddiffusionmodelshigh, dhariwal2021diffusionmodelsbeatgans} have explored training diffusion models directly on raw pixels, developing specialized model architectures~\citep{jabri2023scalableadaptivecomputationiterative} or training techniques~\citep{hoogeboom2023simplediffusionendtoenddiffusion}.
+To simplify the overall training pipeline and bypass the performance bottleneck of VAEs, numerous works~\citep{jabri2023scalableadaptivecomputationiterative, hoogeboom2023simplediffusionendtoenddiffusion, ho2021cascadeddiffusionmodelshigh, dhariwal2021diffusionmodelsbeatgans} have explored training diffusion models directly on raw pixels, developing specialized model architectures~\citep{jabri2023scalableadaptivecomputationiterative} or training techniques~\citep{hoogeboom2023simplediffusionendtoenddiffusion}.
 Despite these efforts, none have achieved training performance and inference efficiency comparable to VAE-based methods primarily due to the high computational cost originating from the model backbone or the slow convergence rate, representing the two major challenges of operating in pixel space.